Blog Post Series Explores Importance of Medicaid for Different Populations of Kids and Families

 Video: Dr. Jennifer Whittaker highlights the ways Medicaid supports kids and families living in rural areas.

-Medicaid is a Lifeline for Many Working Families
+Medicaid Is a Lifeline for Many Working Families

 The Vital Role of Medicaid in Adolescent Eating Disorder Care